greenape/risky-business-of-asking-for-help/notes/README.md

 -	Type proportions
 	-	All good people for assessors
 	-	Percentages of need from CLC.
 16.2% moderate, 9% severe, 74.8% no need.
+- 	Low social penalty at 0 for all signals
+-	Referral cost?
+Discounted sum of p/h costs?

 ## Measures to add